Modular hyperbolas and Beatty sequences: Bounds for Kloosterman sums along Beatty sequences

+In this section we state our bounds for~\cref{eq:KloostermanBeatty} (see \cref{thm:KloostermanBeattyBound} below).
+However, before doing so, we give a short survey of previous work on sums along Beatty sequences.
+In fact, as a general heuristic, for any fixed Beatty sequence $\B{\alpha,\beta}$ and \enquote{reasonable} arithmetical function $f$, one should expect that

-with the prospect of proving non-trivial bounds for the error term.
-Indeed, this heuristic principle is substantiated by a sizeable list of particular results: \begin{itemize} \item $d$, the \emph{divisor function} (i.e., the function giving the number of ways of writing its argument as a product of two positive integers), starting with \citet{abercrombie1995beatty-sequences}, improved by \citet{begunts2004on-an-analogue}, and work on generalised divisor functions by \citet{zhai1997a-note-on-a} and \citet{lu2004-the-divisor-problem}. \item Certain multiplicative functions like $n\mapsto n^{-1}\varphi(n)$, where $\varphi$ is \emph{Euler's totient}, due to \citet{begunts2005on-the-distribution}, and a certain class of multiplicative $f$ in the work of \citet{guloglu2008sums-of-multiplicative}. \item Dirichlet-characters and special functions related to the orbits of elements $g\bmod m$ along Beatty sequences, treated by \citet{banks2006nonresidues} (mind also \cite{banks2006short-character-sums}), with improvements when $f$ is the Legendre-Symbol due to \citet*{banks2008density-of-non-residues}. \item $\omega$, the function counting the number of distinct prime divisors of its argument (without multiplicity), and $n\mapsto (-1)^{\Omega(n)}$, where $\Omega(n)$ counts the number of distinct prime divisors of $n$ with multiplicity, due to \citet{banks2007prime-divisors}. \item $\Lambda$, the \emph{von Mangoldt lambda function}, studied by \citet{banks2009primenumbers} who attribute earlier results to \citet[Chapter 4.V]{ribenboim1996new-book}, although it seems that such observations were already apparent to Heilbronn in 1954, as evidenced in \cite[Notes to Chapter~XI]{vinogradov2004themethod}. \end{itemize} Moreover, by a result due to \citet*{abercrombie2009arithm}, the heuristic principle is seen to hold in surprising generality for a large class of functions $f$ in a metric sense.
-However, our problem here is a little more subtle, as the function
+with some error term which one expects to be able to bound non-trivially.
+Indeed, this heuristic principle is substantiated by a sizable list of particular results: \begin{itemize} \item $d$, the \emph{divisor function} (i.e., the function giving the number of positive divisors of its argument), starting with \citet{abercrombie1995beatty-sequences}, improved by \citet{begunts2004on-an-analogue}, and work on generalised divisor functions by \citet{zhai1997a-note-on-a} and \citet{lu2004-the-divisor-problem}. \item Certain multiplicative functions like $n\mapsto n^{-1}\varphi(n)$, where $\varphi$ is \emph{Euler's totient}, due to \citet{begunts2005on-the-distribution}, and a certain class of multiplicative $f$ in the work of \citet{guloglu2008sums-of-multiplicative}. \item Dirichlet-characters and special functions related to the orbits of elements $g\bmod m$ along Beatty sequences, treated by \citet{banks2006nonresidues} (see also~\cite{banks2006short-character-sums}), with improvements when $f$ is the Legendre-Symbol due to \citet*{banks2008density-of-non-residues}. \item $\omega$, the function counting the number of distinct prime divisors of its argument (without multiplicity), and $n\mapsto (-1)^{\Omega(n)}$, where $\Omega(n)$ counts the number of distinct prime divisors of $n$ with multiplicity, due to \citet{banks2007prime-divisors}. \item $\Lambda$, the \emph{von Mangoldt lambda function}, studied by \citet{banks2009primenumbers} who attribute earlier results to \citet[Chapter~4.V]{ribenboim1996new-book}, although it seems that such observations were already apparent to Heilbronn in 1954, as evidenced in~\cite[Notes to Chapter~XI]{vinogradov2004themethod}. \end{itemize} Moreover, by a result due to \citet*{abercrombie2009arithm}, the heuristic principle is seen to hold in surprising generality for a large class of functions $f$ in a metric sense.